uchicago-dsi/cluster-advisory-committee/documents/cluster_purchasing_policies.md

 * Project Milestones: Regular milestone reporting is encouraged or required for ongoing validation of resource allocation.

+##

 ## Other Considerations

-Resource Re-allocation Post-Grant: Develop policies for transitioning resources back to the general pool after the grant period, including a phased reduction in priority and a grace period for data migration.
+* Resource Re-allocation Post-Grant: Develop policies for transitioning resources back to the general pool after the grant period, including a phased reduction in priority and a grace period for data migration.

-Over-Subscription Policies: Implement policies for over-subscription to optimize resource utilization.
+* Over-Subscription Policies: Implement policies for over-subscription to optimize resource utilization.
 Clear guidelines will manage and prioritize over-subscription.

-Emergency Resource Allocation: Implement a policy for time-sensitive research or critical data processing, offering temporary priority override.
+* Emergency Resource Allocation: Implement a policy for time-sensitive research or critical data processing, offering temporary priority override.

-Transparency in Resource Allocation: Maintain a transparent record or dashboard to display resource allocation and usage, enhancing trust and understanding among users.
+* Transparency in Resource Allocation: Maintain a transparent record or dashboard to display resource allocation and usage, enhancing trust and understanding among users.

-Semi-Priority Queue Access: For investors unable to meet the minimum investment requirements, there may be an opportunity to discuss access to semi-priority queues, contingent upon space availability.
+* Semi-Priority Queue Access: For investors unable to meet the minimum investment requirements, there may be an opportunity to discuss access to semi-priority queues, contingent upon space availability.

+## Troubleshooting and Support

+* Software issues (such as those related to the OS, server configuration and SLURM) and hardware issues are the responsibility of the system administrators.
+Debugging code and project level assistance is the responsibility of the person writing and executing the code.

+* If there are any critial failures in the cluster, the system administrators will do their best to diagnose and correct any problems.
+Hardware isn't unbreakable and if something is no longer usable by the cluster it will be removed, or replaced if possible.

 ## Additional Questions